 - How the frequency of in-person meetings affects a remote team’s success

 - The biggest opportunities for leaders of virtual teams

 - The best predictors of virtual team effectiveness

 - How effective are virtual teams at actually accomplishing results

 So stay tuned – there is so much to discover!
-If your organization is looking for support in making virtual teams more effective, give us a call at http://powersresourcecenter.com/
+If your organization is looking to overcome your roadblocks to virtual teams success, and for support in making virtual teams more effective, give us a call at https://powersresourcecenter.com/contact/